 Many situations may lead to being unhappy with your job.
-It is vital to research and recognize job dissatisfaction to ensure you have a fulfilling life.
+It is vital to research and recognize job dissatisfaction to have a fulfilling life.

 These events could include: bullying, poor management, redundant duties, physically exhausting, lack of challenge, poor wage or benefits, and the list goes on.